blascarr/TFTCourse/README.md

 <br>

-  	Blascarr invests time and resources providing this open source code like some other libraries, please respect the job and support open-source software.
+<b>Blascarr</b> invests time and resources providing this open source code like some other libraries, please respect the job and support open-source software.